ScopeFoundry/scopefoundry.github.io/content/en/docs/25_settings-and-logged-quantities.md

     widget_with_spinbox = self.settings.New_UI(include=("X",))
 ```

----

-## Sync with a Hardware Device
+## Syncing LQs with a Hardware Device

 We illustrate this by expanding the example above with a `connect` method: